ldmitch/ldmitch.dev/content/_index.md

 to maximize maintainability and usability, while serving its intended purpose as simply as possible.*

-I have tried to incorporate most of the guidelines outlined in Dr. Huang's [This Page is Designed to Last](https://jeffhuang.com/designed_to_last/), outlined in the snipped below.
+I have tried to incorporate most of the guidelines discussed in Dr. Huang's [This Page is Designed to Last](https://jeffhuang.com/designed_to_last/), outlined in the snipped below.